Doctor Says It's A 'Very Dangerous Strategy' To Use Negative COVID-19 Test As Excuse To Gather

 False-negative tests are not the norm, but since they do happen, it is important to maintain proper coronavirus safety precautions regardless, doctors say.

-On Monday night, 194 coronavirus patients were in the hospital at L.A.
-County USC Medical Center, as more than 11,000 new coronavirus cases were reported in L.A.
+On Monday night, 194 coronavirus patients were in the hospital at LAC+USC Medical Center, as more than 11,000 new coronavirus cases were reported in L.A.
 County.

 In some cases, results just days apart can vary, as it did for Rubi Hernandez, who tested negative two days after testing positive.